taliesins/terraform-provider-hyperv/website/docs/r/hyperv_network_switch.html.markdown

 * `enable_packet_direct` - (Optional) `false` (default).
 Specifies if the HyperV host machine will enable packet direct path for network switch when created.
 Increases packet throughoutput and reduces the network latency between vms on the switch.

-* `minimum_bandwidth_mode` - (Optional) `None`(default).
+* `minimum_bandwidth_mode` - (Optional) `None` (default).
+Valid values to use are `Absolute`, `Default`, `None`, `Weight`.
 Specifies how minimum bandwidth is to be configured on the virtual switch.
-Allowed values are `Absolute`, `Default`, `None`, or `Weight`.
 If `Absolute` is specified, minimum bandwidth is bits per second.
 If `Weight` is specified, minimum bandwidth is a value ranging from `1` to `100`.
 If `None` is specified, minimum bandwidth is disabled on the switch – that is, users cannot configure it on any network adapter connected to the switch.
 If `Default` is specified, the system will set the mode to Weight, if the switch is not IOV-enabled, or `None` if the switch is IOV-enabled.

-* `switch_type` - (Optional) `Internal`(default).
+* `switch_type` - (Optional) `Internal` (default).
+Valid values to use are `Internal` and `Private`.
 Specifies the type of the switch to be created.
-Allowed values are `Internal` and `Private`.
 To create an `External` virtual switch, specify either the NetAdapterInterfaceDescription or the NetAdapterName parameter, which implicitly set the type of the virtual switch to `External`.

 * `net_adapter_names` - (Optional) `string[]` (default).
 Specifies the name of the network adapter to be bound to the switch to be created.
 You can use the Get-NetAdapter cmdlet to get the interface description of a network adapter.